 Tips on getting published

-Newspapers—whether national or regional, daily or weekly—as well as magazines offer terrific opportunities to get your message to thousands and even millions of readers.
+Newspapers—whether national or regional, daily or weekly—as well as their web-based platforms offer terrific opportunities to get your message to thousands and even millions of readers.
 Articles need to be timely, concise, and well-written.
 Here are some pointers to help you get started – and get published!

 Picking the right format

-Most newspapers invite commentaries by guest authors, and they generally have a telephone recording or a website that explains how to submit your article or letter.
+Most media outlets invite commentaries by guest authors, and they generally have a website that explains how to submit your post.

-- The unsigned editorials that represent the position of the paper on issues
+- The unsigned editorials that represent the position of the publication on issues

 - Letters to the editor

 - Commentary articles by syndicated and guest columnists.
-(Commentaries are sometimes called op-eds, shorthand for “opposite the editorial page” where they are often placed.)
+(Commentaries are sometimes called op-eds, shorthand for “opposite the editorial page” where they are often placed in the printed format.)

 The editor of the editorial page oversees all three areas.
-At larger papers, there will often be associate editors assigned to each of the three editorial sections; at smaller papers, the editor may handle all three areas.
+At larger publications, there will often be associate editors assigned to each of the three editorial sections; at smaller publications, one editor may handle all three areas.

 Targeting your audience

-Your first task is to target the newspaper you want to send your commentary to – a local or regional newspaper or one of the major dailies like The Wall Street Journal, The New York Times, or The Washington Post.
-If you decide to send it one of these big dailies, they require exclusivity.
-You can only send it to one newspaper at a time, wait to hear their reply, and then try the next one if they turn you down.
+Your first task is to target the publication that will reach your desired audience.
+Most publications require exclusivity.
+You can only send it to one publication at a time, wait to hear their reply, and then try the next one if they turn you down.

-Virtually all newspapers have websites and most of them will have a place explaining how they handle guest commentaries.
+Virtually all publications have have a place on their website explaining how they handle guest commentaries.

 See if you can find out the name of the editor or the commentary or “features” editor so you can communicate with the editor directly.